MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-consume-web-services.md

 client.list_services('myService', version='v1.0')
 ```

-You can only see the code stored within a web service if you either published the web service and/or are assigned to the ["Owner" role](../configure-roles.md).
-To learn more about the roles in your organization, contact your Machine Learning Server administrator.

-Once you find the service you want, use [the get_service() function](#getService) to retrieve the service object for consumption.
+Once you find the service you want, use the [get_service](#get_service)  function to retrieve the service object for consumption.

 <a name="get_service"></a>

 ## Retrieve and examine service objects

-Authenticated users can retrieve a given [web service object](../../python-reference/azureml-model-management-sdk/service.md), which contains the client stub for consuming that server using the `get_service()` function from the azureml-model-management-sdk package.
+Authenticated users can retrieve the [web service object](../../python-reference/azureml-model-management-sdk/service.md) in order to get the client stub for consuming that service.
+Use the `get_service` function from the azureml-model-management-sdk package to retrieve the object.

-After the object is returned, you can use a help function to explore the published service, such as `print(help(serviceObject))`.
+After the object is returned, you can use a help function to explore the published service, such as `print(help(myServiceObject))`.
 You can call the help function on any azureml-model-management-sdk functions, even those that are dynamically generated to learn more about them.

 You can also print the capabilities that define the service holdings to see what the service can do and how it should be consumed.
 Service holdings include the service name, version, descriptions, inputs, outputs, and the name of the function to be consumed.

+You can only see the code stored within a web service if you have published the web service or are assigned to the "Owner" role.
+To learn more [about roles](../configure-roles.md) in your organization, contact your Machine Learning Server administrator.

 Example code: